 The OIG imposes exclusions under the authority of sections 1128 and 1156 of the Social Security Act.
-A list of all exclusions and their statutory authority can be found on the Exclusion Authorities page.
+A list of all OIG exclusions and their statutory authorities can be found on the Exclusion Authorities page.

 OIG's exclusions process is governed by regulations that implement sections of the Social Security Act.
 When an individual or entity gets a Notice of Intent to Exclude, it does not necessarily mean that they will be excluded.
-OIG will carefully consider all material provided by the person who received the Notice as we make our decision.
+OIG will carefully consider all material provided by the person who received the Notice before making a decision.
 All exclusions implemented by OIG may be appealed to an HHS Administrative Law Judge (ALJ), and any adverse decision may be appealed to the HHS Departmental Appeals Board (DAB).
 Judicial review in Federal court is also available after a final decision by the DAB.

 When OIG is considering excluding an individual or entity under Section 1128 of the Social Security Act (Act), the administrative process is governed by regulations codified at 42 C.F.R. sections 1001.2001 through 1001.2007.
 The process varies somewhat, depending upon the basis for the proposed exclusion.